-The overall extraction rate at the Rocanville mine is 31%.
+The overall extraction rate at the Rocanville mine is 25%.
 It was derived by dividing the total tonnes mined to date by the tonnage equivalent of the total area of the mine workings (i.e. the perimeter around the mine workings) less future mining blocks.
-Since an extraction rate has been applied, Mineral Reserves are considered recoverable ore, and are reported as such.
+This extraction ratio has been applied to the Probable Reserve, an area where no mining has occurred to date.
+To remain conservative in our estimations, and because a considerable amount of mining has already occurred in the Proven Reserve area, this extraction ratio has been applied only to the portion of the Proven Reserve that is anticipated to be mined in future.
+Future mining blocks within the Proven Reserve area vary from year-to-year as production continues.
+Pillars remaining that are not planned for mining remain a Measured Resource.an extraction ratio has been applied, Mineral Reserves are considered recoverable ore, and are reported as such.
 Note that only drillholes whose 1.6 km radii are contiguous to mine workings or the 1.6 km radius placed around mine workings are used to compute probable mineral reserve.
-The remaining noncontiguous drillholes remain in the measured resource category.
+The remaining non-contiguous drillholes remain in the Measured Resource category.